wesbos/beginner-javascript-notes/notes/Module 8꞉ Data Types.md

 Mutability is not necessarily bad or incorrect, it's just something important to know about Javascript, that some methods will modify the original array, whereas some will create a new array and leave the original one intact.

-Most functional programmers or React developers tend to have a mantra of don't actually mutate the original array, create a new version of it.
+Most functional programmers or React developers tend to have a mantra of "don't actually mutate the original array, create a new version of it".

 So what's an immutable example of one of the methods?

 Let's take `numbers` and use the `slice()` method.

-The slice method allows us to take a portion of the array and make it into a new array.
+The `slice` method allows us to take a portion of the array and make it into a new array.

 Let's say you want to take the items at index 2 to index 4.